DSPython Logo DSPython

 Key Use Cases:

-• Customer Segmentation: Grouping customers by purchasing habits.
+• Customer Segmentation: Grouping customers by purchasing habits to target marketing campaigns.

-• Anomaly Detection: Identifying data points that don't fit into any group (outliers).
+• Anomaly Detection: Identifying data points that don't fit into any group (outliers) as suspicious activity.

 🎯 Topic 2: K-Means Clustering (Centroid-Based)